 9. Practise Yoga

 When it comes to yoga classes, Killarney has a few to choose from.
 Navé Yoga, in the town centre, offers classes based on their signature Vinyasa Flow style of Hatha.
 Meanwhile, Yoga Killarney offers beginner-friendly Gentle and Flow classes in their studio.
-Both yoga studios offer single class passes if you just want to try one session.
+Both yoga studios offer single class passes and multi-class packages.
+So if you’re trying to find restorative things to do in Killarney, yoga is an ideal option.

 10. Go Deer-Spotting